 Resource Lists is the name of the university's online reading list software (provided by Talis Aspire).
 Resource Lists are designed to provide a definitive source of readings and resources to support each module and to enhance student learning and experience.
 Almost all taught modules should have an online resource list containing all essential and further readings required for the module.

-Resource lists should make use of the Library's existing digital resources and collections wherever possible, to support a Digital First approach to content delivery.
+Resource lists should make use of the Library's existing digital resources and collections wherever possible, to support a Digital First approach to content delivery, as approved at LTQC and to enable us to deliver this in budget.

-For more information about the Resource List Framework and the Library's Collection Development Policy see documents below or contact the Academic Engagement Team.
+For more information about the Resource List Framework see the document below or contact the Academic Engagement Team.

 Resource Lists inform the Library's acquisitions and collection management processes.
-In 2018-19, the Library's Collections Team manually processed over 14,000 book orders and 800 digitisation requests.
 Resource List submission deadlines allow us to ensure there is enough time to make all of these resources available for our students to use.
-To ensure inclusivity and accessibility, we always supply readings in both print and online (ebooks/digitisations) where available.
+To ensure inclusivity and accessibility, we prioritise digital formats (ebooks/digitisations) where available.

 We aim to have in stock all items listed on Resource Lists prior to start of teaching.
 To achieve this we requested lists are updated by the Resource List submission deadlines: